fggp/go-csnd/README.md

 This wrapper is intended to be used with a double build of csound6.

-Go 1.2 (release candidate) is needed for the C++ support of go build
+Go 1.2 is needed for the C++ support of go build